The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

     * You have exactly 3:01 to hit the boss between Maelstroms, meaning any delay on Drill after first Maelstrom will cost you a cast at 2.5 GCD.
 You will probably tend to do this anyway, but it bears an explicit statement.
 Never delay Drill under any circumstances between Maelstroms.
 * **Flamethrower After Each Maelstrom**

-  * Use flamethrower at least 2.5 sec before the boss becomes targetable.
+  * Use Flamethrower at least 2.5 sec before the boss becomes targetable.

     * If you can get into position quickly enough, channeling Flamethrower at the end of the each Maelstrom downtime can grant you a free 100 potency while you retarget the boss and hit your GCD.
 After the second Maelstrom, you will want to open with a Reassemble-Drill.
 Make sure to cast Reassemble before beginning your Flamethrower channel.
 * **Skillspeed**